shoriwe/fullproxy/docs/yaml.md

         listen: DRIVER_NAME # Ignore to no filer
         accept: DRIVER_NAME # Ignore to no filer

-      # Mandaroty by master and slave
+      # Mandatory by master and slave
       master-network: tcp | unix
       master-address: HOST:PORT | /PATH/TO/UNIX/SOCK